camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 Creating a Postgres database can be solved in various ways.
 For example, by using the UI or the AWS CLI.
 In this guide, we provide you with a reproducible setup.
 Therefore, we use the CLI.
 For creating PostgreSQL with the UI, refer to [the AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html).

-1. Identify the VPC associated with the AWS EKS cluster:
+1. Identify the VPC associated with the Amazon EKS cluster:

 ```shell
 export VPC_ID=$(aws ec2 describe-vpcs \